 1. Dangling pointers

-When a pointer exists after its usage is over and the memory it pointed to deleted, it retains the memory address unless explicitly deleted by the programmer or garbage collector.
+When a pointer exists after its usage is over and the memory it pointed to deleted, it retains the memory address unless explicitly reassigned with nullptr.
 These pointers pointing to non-existent variables indefinitely are called dangling pointers.

 2. Memory fragmentation